-Feature bit no. Description of the operation mode Bit 0 1 /RTS, /CTS enable [1] Bit 1 0/1 0: Standard output format (note R35!)
-1: Alternative output format [1] Bit 2 1 The status byte is copied from the terminal into the shift registers of the K-bus one cycle later than the higher data bytes.
+Feature bit no. Description of the operation mode Bit 0 0/1 1 half duplex: Reception of data sent by the terminal is suppressed.
+0 full duplex: Data transmission is monitored in RS485 mode.
+[0] Bit 1 0/1 Standard output format Alternative output format [1] Bit 2 1 The status byte is copied from the terminal into the shift registers of the K-bus one cycle later than the higher data bytes.
 This reduces the rate of data transmission to the controller.
 [0] Bit 3 1 The XON/XOFF protocol is supported by the terminal when data is sent, i.e. the terminal sends the data transferred by the controller until it receives the XOFF character (DC3==0x13) from the partner device.
 Once this has occurred, transmission is halted until the XON character (DC1==0x11) is received.
 [0] Bit 4 1 The XON/XOFF protocol is supported by the terminal when data is received.
 The terminal sends the control character XOFF when the terminal buffer contains 118 characters.
 XON is sent if XOFF was sent previously and the value falls below the lower buffer limit of 18 bytes.
-[0] Bit 5 - not used - do not change!
+[0] Bit 5 0/1 0: The terminal is used in a bus structure according to the RS485 standard.
+[0] 1: The terminal is used as a point-to-point connection (RS422), which means that the controller no longer switches the data line to high impedance.
 Bit 6 1 Continuous sending of data from the FIFO.
 The send buffer is filled (up to 16 bytes) by the controller.
 The filled buffer content is transmitted with a rising edge in Control Byte 3.
 The terminal acknowledges the data transfer to the controller by setting the Status Byte 2 bit.
 Status Byte 2 is reset with Control Byte 3.
 Bit 7-15 - not used - do not change!